katherine-huang/personal_web/content/authors/admin/_index.md

 highlight_name: true
 ---
 Hi!
 I am Xiaoshan Huang.
 I was born in [Shenzhen](https://en.wikipedia.org/wiki/Shenzhen), China.
-I have a background of Educational Psychology, and I am currently a Ph.D. student in Learning Sciences at McGill University in [Quebec](https://en.wikipedia.org/wiki/Quebec), Canada.
+I have a background of Educational Psychology, and I am currently a Ph.D. candidate in Learning Sciences at McGill University in [Quebec](https://en.wikipedia.org/wiki/Quebec), Canada.
 I work with [Dr. Susanne Lajoie (Canada Research Chair, Tier 1)](https://www.mcgill.ca/atlas-lab/principal-investigator).

 My research focuses on learners' cognitive and affective experience in technology-rich contexts.
 I am also interested in teachers' mental well-beings and coping strategies in the online contexts.